 1) Studio

-2) Approach
+2) Our Approach

 We play with words and images to shape meaning, challenge established traditions, investigate popular visual culture and design new visual languages that comment on our present moment.
 We strive to use space, objects, words and images to explore and promote relevance, inclusivity, equality and democracy.
 Our approach is informed by our location in the Catskill Mountains, its history, ecology and unique social context.
 We try not to impose our view of reality onto anyone else: We are neither didactic nor dogmatic.
 We are working towards an intersectional model for our Studio, our Family, and our Community.